Frequently Asked Questions

 A: Solvents quickly break up the molecular bonds paint forms when it dries.
 We recommend acetone or lacquer thinner as solvents, but stay away from paint thinner – paint thinner, in our experience, doesn’t seem to work well cleaning airbrushes.
-Do not soak your airbrush in a solvent.
+WARNING: DO NOT SOAK YOUR AIRBRUSH OR AIRBRUSH COMPONENTS IN SOLVENT.
 There are parts and greases in other areas of the airbrush that don’t take kindly to it.
 With that said, you should generally use only as much solvent as can be held in a cotton swab or in a pipe-cleaner.
-WARNING: DO NOT SPRAY SOLVENTS THROUGH THE AIRBRUSH.
-Bad idea, here’s why.
+WARNING: SOLVENTS ARE FLAMMABLE AND TOXIC.
+DO NOT SPRAY SOLVENT-BASED CLEANER THROUGH THE AIRBRUSH.

 Q: What about Medea Airbrush Cleaner?
 Can I use it to clean out my airbrush instead of solvent?